Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 What is the Job Outlook for Public Health Inspector?

-The BLS does not report any specific data regarding the job outlook for public health inspectors.
-However, aligned with the data listed above, the BLS does report that the overall employment outlook for the closely related field of occupational health and safety specialist will grow 4% between 2019 and 2029.
-The need for public health inspectors is constant due to the perpetual need for industries and government to assure the public that the institutions they rely on will adhere to the laws and regulations that apply to them.
+The BLS does not report any specific data regarding the job outlook for Public Health Inspectors.
+However, aligned with the data listed above, the BLS reports that the overall employment outlook for the closely related field of Occupational Health and Safety Specialist will grow by 5% by 2031.
+The need for Public Health Inspectors is constant because assuring the public that the institutions they rely on follow safety guidelines is a continuous process.

 Start Your Career by Earning Your Medical Assistant Diploma

-If you’re seeking a rewarding career with enduring levels of demand that builds on your Medical Assistant diploma, all while challenging you to help ensure the public safety outside of the traditional healthcare workplace, then becoming a public health inspector could be a great career path for you.
+If you’re seeking a rewarding career that builds on your Medical Assistant diploma while helping ensure public safety outside the traditional healthcare workplace, becoming a Public Health Inspector could be a great career path for you.